pumbaasdad/system-restore/README.md

                provisioned.
    * `group` - The group that owns the directory.
 Defaults to the group of the user that ansible uses to connect to the machine being provisioned.
+   * `mode` - The permissions that the directory will have.
+For directories in `docker_compose_dir` defaults to 0755.
+              For other directories defaults to the default `umask` on the machine being configured.
    * `volume` - Optional.
 Describes how the directory will be mounted to containers.
 If no
      * `name` - Required.
 The name that should be assigned to this directory if it is to be used as a docker volume.
      * `backup` - Optional.
 If this directory needs to be backed up.